BigMilts/FAST_PRIVATE/index.md

 ### The Fast Action
 This action use the FAST project to to the priorization technique in whatever Junit project on a github repository.
+The fast project has different algorithms and parameters.
+In this action fast will be running usins "FAST-PW" and will use the blackbox configuration, since in this action the fast will have access to the source code

 ### How it works ?
 Basically, the action works following these steps: